- 07 Aug 2025

 We take several steps to try to prevent these disputes, and especially lost disputes, from occurring:

-• Second, we allow you to set the 'name' that shows on the credit card statement, thus increasing the likelihood that the charge will be familiar to the payer.
-Make sure to set a recognizable name for your statement descriptor via your deposit account settings.
+Second, we allow you to customize the 'name' (or value) that shows on the credit card statement, thus increasing the likelihood that the charge will be familiar to the payer.
+Make sure to set a recognizable name/description for your statement descriptor via your deposit account settings!

-• Third, when a dispute is opened, we automatically send an update to the processor (which is passed on to the bank or credit card company) with 'supporting evidence' explaining the nature of the charge (see also below).
+Third, when a dispute is opened, we counter the dispute and automatically send an update to the processor (which is passed on to the bank or credit card company) with 'supporting evidence' explaining the nature of the charge (see also below).

-• Fourth, when a dispute is opened, we send an email notification to the student asking them to contact the payer/cardholder (who can call the bank or credit card company and close/drop the dispute).
+Fourth, when a dispute is opened, we send an email notification to the student asking them to contact the payer/cardholder (who can call the bank or credit card company and close/drop the dispute).
+To be clear, this does not undo the initial $15 dispute fee, but it might sway the dispute outcome in your favor.
 If that happens, the applicant should forward the official letter of withdrawal to you.
 See this article which will detail the content of automatically configured mailings, and the cases in which automatic Slate Payments emails can be customized.

 Dispute evidence

-By default, when a dispute is opened, we send the following text as 'additional information' to the payment processor as part of the 'dispute evidence' (which is then passed to the bank or credit card issuer):
+By default, when a dispute is opened, we send the following text as 'additional information' to the payment processor as part of the 'dispute evidence' (which is part of the automatic counter):

 Payments for college/university applications, admissions events, or tuition deposits are often paid by relatives of the student and disputes sometimes occur because they don't recognize the charge later.
 We've contacted the student and asked them to contact the payer to verify that the charge was intended.
 Additionally, tuition deposits are intended to hold a place in a class when enrolling and as such are never refundable (and all payers are informed of this).

-However, you can (and should) replace this default text, for a given payment type (aka payment_account) to suit your needs, when you use the Application Editor to configure the payment page for Slate Payments (Step-3 of the setup process).
+However, you can (and should) replace this default text, for a given payment type (aka payment_account) to suit your needs, when you use the Application Editor (or person-scoped payment configuration editor) to configure the payment page for Slate Payments (Step-3 of the setup process).
 You might want to include more specific information such as a description of your refund policy and how it is displayed to applicants, or a description of the specific service that the payment would cover (e.g. for an event fee).